Fixing Cloudflare 525 Errors When Pointing a Domain to Fly.io

 - Cloudflare SSL mode was Full (Strict) with proxy on

 Why custom cert upload failed: Fly.io issues and renews its own certs via ACME.
-Cloudflare Origin Certificates are only meant for Cloudflare↔origin trust and aren't public-PKI certs.
+Cloudflare Origin Certificates only handle Cloudflare-to-origin trust and are not public-PKI certs.
 Uploading was never the path.

-Common pitfalls: Stale A/AAAA/CNAME records lingering, mixing previous host IPs with Fly.io AAAA, using "Flexible" SSL (masks the real problem), trying to import certificates instead of letting automation run, over-debugging before checking DNS + Fly.io status + Cloudflare mode.
+Common pitfalls: Stale A/AAAA/CNAME records lingering.
+Mixing previous host IPs with Fly.io AAAA.
+Using "Flexible" SSL (masks the real problem).
+Trying to import certificates instead of letting automation run.

 Minimal checklist: